Average hourly pay

 Suppression rules and disclosure control

-Sample sizes of less than 30 have been suppressed.
+Sample sizes of less than 30 have been fully suppressed.
+Results in excess of £100 an hour have been excluded as a quality assurance measure.

 Figures have been rounded to the nearest pence.